Engineering and IT research

 ERA Rating 5 in Resources Engineering and Extractive Metallurgy (0914)

 ERA Rating 4 in Engineering (09)

 The University achieved the highest possible classification of ‘well above world standard’ in 14 key areas and another nine research areas received ‘above world standard’ and ‘world standard’ classifications.
-For more information and full ERA results for the University visit our ERA outcomes page.
+For more information and full ERA results for the University see our ERA outcomes.

 Research topics and projects